 NASA may not be finished with Phobos yet.
 The space agency is considering the Phobos Surveyor mission, which would deploy small, hedgehog-like probes to the surface of the moon.
 The mission is funded under NASA's Innovative Advanced Concepts program, which looks at concepts that could be decades away from flight.

 Some human spaceflight proponents have also suggested NASA should land people on Phobos before Mars; NASA hopes to have a human mission sent there by the 2030s.
+But future explorers may be in for a shock.
+Powerful solar eruptions could charge regions of the Martian moon to hundreds of volts, potentially affecting electronic equipment.

 Formation and composition